-When starting out you'll need to spend at least some cash, but some beekeeping basics are easy to make for yourself, or you can improvise to save money.
+When starting out you'll need to spend at least some cash, but some beekeeping items are easy to make for yourself, or you can improvise to save money.

-It’s tempting to spend a lot of money on shiny new items, but perhaps it’s better to give beekeeping a try first before you pay out too much on specialist gear, such as a beekeeping suit and tools.
+It’s tempting to spend a lot of money on shiny new tools and so on, but perhaps it’s better to give beekeeping a try first before you pay out too much on specialist gear, such as a beekeeping suit and tools.

 Beekeeping catalogues are full of shiny equipment and protective beekeeping clothing that cost a LOT of money.
 Before you buy, don't just think about whether you need it or not.
 Think about what it does, and if there might be a different way to get there less expensively.
 If you are handy with needle & thread, or tools and wood, you have a big leg up.